tshepang/blog/content/2011-movie-review.md

 [Requiem for A Dream].
 It was almost a surprise that the intensity of the experience was as great as was on first viewing, a very rare quality.

-Here's the runner-ups:

-1. [Mandingo] -- the best movie on US slavery I've seen yet
+The runner-up is [Mandingo], the best movie on US slavery I've seen yet.
-3. [Bill & Ted's Excellent Adventure], whose continued excellence and humor surprised me, it being a childhood favorite, and also being made in the 80's, a bad movie decade.

 ---